 OutKast entered the year 2000 with a new LP.
 It featured Andre now going by Andre 3000, he and Big Boi actively being involved in every step of the tracks being created, and it was named, "Stankonia," after the name of the studio OutKast had purchased together to make this latest album.
 It was--as Wikipedia tells it with some reliable sources, "A word created by André 3000 as a portmanteau of the words 'stank', a slang synonym for, 'funky,' and, 'Plutonia,' the title of a poster in his bedroom depicting a futuristic city.
 He explained, 'Stankonia is this place I imagined where you can open yourself up and be free to express anything.'"

-"Stankonia," has some of my favorite OutKast albums ever.
+"Stankonia," has some of my favorite OutKast tunes ever.
 It is also my least favorite album by OutKast overall.
 This leads to some complex feelings about the album and I won't be doing my usual track-by-track examination so much going in-depth with the highlights and lowlights.
 It is an album with a lot to unpack after all.
 Without, "Stankonia," we probably would not have gotten the masterpiece, "Speakerboxx/The Love Below."
 I say that as this features the first hints of Andre moving away from rapping and instead doing more singing or sonic experimentation.
 It has more instances than in the past of he and Big Boi both doing some tracks solo.
 Plus, while the earlier OutKast albums don't, "Feel," exactly like they come from a specific time period, "Stankonia," undoubtedly sounds like a 2000-era LP in one big aspect of how it is overloaded with skits.

 Skits on albums seemed to be extremely huge in the late 90s and hit an apex of sorts in the 2000s.
 Rock albums, rap albums, they were there a lot.
 They've evolved/mostly faded away in terms of being comedy-focused and OutKast even had them somewhat on their earlier albums, but they were more sporadic and less comedic--they often just were used to introduce or segue into songs.
 The skits on, "Stankonia," range from some potty humor, to jokes about sex, drugs, nothing awful but little to amaze your ears.
 There are some tracks that utterly astound listeners, however.